bixb922/crank-organ/design_and_development/design_and_development.md

 # 19. Logging

 There is a logging module available in MicroPython.
 As far as I could see, that had some inconveniences:
-* The log file is not closed/flushed automatically (that was easy to add)
+* The log file is not closed/flushed automatically (that was could be added to add)
-* The log files may fill the available flash
+* The log files may fill the available flash if an error loop occurs, blocking the software

-The logger could be extended to handle that, I finally adapted the module (https://github.com/bixb922/crank-organ/tree/main/src/minilog.py).
-Now it opens a new logfile when the current logfile exceeds some size (say: 20 kb) and purges old logfiles, keeping, for example, 3 log files.
-Debug level goes to console, info level and higher go to log file and flash.
+The logger could be extended to handle that, but a new module (https://github.com/bixb922/crank-organ/tree/main/src/minilog.py) was written.
+Now it opens a new logfile when the current logfile exceeds some size (say: 20 kb) and purges old logfiles, keeping, for example, 5 log files.

-So no way of filling up flash if there is a error loop.
+No way of filling up flash if there is a error loop.

 # 20. Language

 The user interface is available in spanish, german and english, selected by the browser language.
 The language phrase substitutions are done all in Javascript.
 Only pages that are for daily use have translation.
 This is not the textbook way of handling internationalization, but the strategy makes translation feasible for a microcontroller.
-See https://github.com/bixb922/crank-organ/blob/main/static/translations.js
+See https://github.com/bixb922/crank-organ/blob/main/static/translations.js.

 # 21. Passwords and security